ameyayeg/eat-the-strip/content/blogs/punjabi-canteen.md

 We wrapped up our meal and headed to the counter pay.
 The total damage, after taxes, was $14.68.
 We left with our bellies happy, already discussing the paranthas we’ll order next time we visit our local desi joint.

-A﻿s I wrap up writing this review, Danielle reminds to give a shoutout to Punjabi Canteen for their Indian sweets and samosas, both of which we rely on heavily for apetizers, or as a last-minute purchase for potlucks.
+A﻿s I wrap up writing this review, my partner Danielle reminds me to give a shoutout to Punjabi Canteen for their Indian sweets and samosas, both of which we rely on heavily for apetizers, or as a last-minute purchase for potlucks.